 Parish & Community Ministry Team

 The goal of this ministry team is to develop and facilitate comprehensive stewardship efforts within the parish and beyond.
 This is accomplished through two objectives: (1) informing and involving parishioners in a wide-ranging program of time, talent, and treasure; and (2) embracing and addressing local, national and international social justice needs.
+The team meets the first Monday of each month.

-The Outreach Committee was formed in 2007 to establish a more formal process for determining who will receive stewardship gifts from St. Agnes each year.
+The Outreach Committee was formed in 2007 to establish a more formal process for determining who will receive stewardship gifts from Saint Agnes each year.
 We also hope to educate the Parish as to the processes, programs, and charities that we interact with throughout the year.
-The members consist of representatives from various organizations, Staff, Peace and Justice, Carnival, Athletics, PTO and Finance.
+The members consist of representatives from various organizations, Staff, Peace and Justice, Carnival, Athletics, PTO, and Finance.
 Applications for charitable assistance are accepted until December with final selections being made in March.

 The Finance Committee was established by the Pastoral Council, in accordance with Archdiocesan policy, to assist the Pastoral Council and pastor with finance related issues.
 The Finance Committee only acts in a consulting role to the Council and pastor.